 Experian’s research found that opinion was divided as to who should be held responsible when a member is a victim of fraud.
 Alarmingly, a fifth (20%) believe pension providers should be held responsible, one in six (17%) believe the Government should step in and the same number (17%) believe the pensions regulator should be held accountable.

-What can trustees do?
+What can schemes do?